open-telemetry/oteps/text/0148-sampling-probability.md

 Using the formula above,

 ```
-I = 1*C + D*(1-C)
+I = 1*H + D*(1-H)
 ```

 solve for D:

 ```
-D = (I - C) / (1 - C)
+D = (I - H) / (1 - H)
 ```

 Now the Sampler makes a decision with probability `D`.
-Whether the decision is true or false, propagate the inflationary probability `I` as the new parent context sampling probability.
-If the decision is true, begin sampling a sub-rooted trace with adjusted count `1/I`.
+Whether the decision is true or false, propagate `I` as the new head inclusion probability.
+If the decision is true, begin recording a sub-rooted trace with adjusted count `1/I`.
 This may use a non-descriptive Resource or Span attribute named `sampling.inflationary.adjusted_count`, for example.

-### Event sampling
+### Working with adjusted counts

-Head sampling for traces has been discussed, covering strategies to lower Tracer overhead and ensure trace completeness.
-Sampled spans retain their existing form, with an added attribute to carry the adjusted count.
-After spans are finished and their attributes known, spans can be sampled again ("re-sampled") using a broad range of unequal probability sampling schemes.
+Head sampling for traces has been discussed, covering strategies to lower Tracer overhead, ensure trace completeness, and count spans on arrival.
+Sampled spans have an added attribute to directly encode the adjusted count, and the sum of adjusted counts for a set of spans accurately reflects the total population count.

-Known as Tail sampling when applied to traces, using sampled data as the basis for further sampling is generally known as multi-stage sampling.
-We have learned how to Head sample individual span events, and the output are finished spans representing more than one event in the population (i.e., `adjusted_count > 1`).
-To maintain our ability to approximately count spans without bias when re-sampling, or telemetry events in general, requires maintaining a property known _probability proportional to size_.

-Second-stage sampling algorithms that maintain this property and do not introduce bias are generally known as _weighted sampling algorithms_.
-These algorithms give us a way to combine samples so that the expected value of adjusted count is preserved.
+In systems based on collecting sample data, it is often useful to combine samples to maintain a small data set.
+For example, given 24 one-hour samples of 1000 spans each, can we combine the data into a one-day sample of 1000 spans?
+To do this without introducing bias, we must take the adjusted count of each span into account.
+Sampling algorithms that can do this are known as weighted sampling algorithms.

+TODO

 #### Weighted sampling